pybricks/pybricks.github.io/learn/making-programs/your-first-program.md

   width: 100%
   caption: >
     3. Place the drive base setup on the canvas.
 Configure it to use the left and right wheels.
-Measure the diameter of your wheels and and the distance between the wheels and enter them as shown.
+Measure the diameter of your wheels and the distance between the wheels and enter them as shown.
 Delete the existing <i>Print block</i>.
   labels:
     - text: Drive base setup block